philizer/HOUSE3D/README.md

 Check the cables connections and switch on

 ## II - Connexion to the router and to the rasp
-Connect to the wifi : “router”, pwd: “lesmaisons3Dcestcool” In the terminal of your laptop: “ifconfig”: to find your ip “nmap-sP 192.168.0.0/24”: see the different objects connected to the network, and find the ip of the rasp, the rasp’s IP may change.
+Connect to the wifi : “router”, pwd: “maisons3D”
+In the terminal of your laptop: “ifconfig”: to find your ip “nmap-sP 192.168.0.0/24”: see the different objects connected to the network, and find the ip of the rasp, the rasp’s IP may change.

 ## III - In the terminal windows/ubuntu - modify the printer's parameters
 Write the ip of the Rasp “ssh pi@192.168.0.___”, id: “pi”, pwd: “printer”, you are known in pi@octopi To get into the configuration file: “nano printer.cfg”
-[printer]: the parts of the file that can be modified, as the rotation distance, the microsteps (need to be the same values as the drivers ones), the position max (the axis does not move beyond this value), …
+[printer.cfg]: the parts of the file that can be modified, as the rotation distance, the microsteps (need to be the same values as the drivers ones), the position max (the axis does not move beyond this value), …
 If there have been any changes: crtl O - enter - ctrl X - enter

 ## IV - Debugs - in the terminal